Xiphe/xiphe.github.io/_posts/2022-07-20-component-library-in-2022.md

-If you fail to deliver a coherent experience, for example when the colors of your destructive buttons vary a lot across the system, navigating requires more cognitive affords from the user which can be exhausting and lead to unhappy users.
+If you fail to deliver a coherent experience, for example when the colors of your destructive buttons vary a lot across the system, navigating requires more cognitive affords from the user which can be exhausting and lead to deep sadness 😥.

 ### 🏎 Speed up development

 **Users of the library should be faster when using it then they'd be without it.**

-"Fast" is a pretty diffuse term in product development... what I mean is:
+_..."Fast" is a pretty diffuse term in product development... what I mean is_:

-1. Getting a decent state of the companies UI/UX in any prototyping environment should be faster using the library then writing it by hand
+1. Getting a decent state of the companies UI/UX in any prototyping environment should be a no-brainer.
 2. Round-Trips between design and development should be reduced since both speak the same language and can refer to the library
-3. Applying new UI/UX developments/fixes to old code should be a simple task that can be done by someone who does not know the old code at all.
+3. Applying new UI/UX developments/fixes to old code should be **simple**.

+&nbsp;

 ## How?